awruef/crab-clang/README.md

 # progress?

 Very skeletal so far.
 We are exploring how to represent the AST in CRAB.
-Right now, it doesn't work.
+Right now, it only works for the ludicrously simple example program.

 # immediate to-do?

-1. Need to change the CFG building process so that we create variables for each of the return values, and we translate return statements into assignments to those return values.
-Return statements should occur in blocks that branch to the exit block.
-Finally, the exit block needs to return all of the return variables defined in the entry block.
-2. The organization of visitors is a catastrophe.
+1. The organization of visitors is a catastrophe.
 I'm not totally sure what to do between the distinction between a CRAB _constraint_ and a CRAB _expression_.
 It seems like sometimes, you want to run an _expression_ down to a temporary that holds the results, and other times, you want to translate a _statement_ into modifications on a basic block.
+2. To compound this catastrophe-ness, when you're iterating over the contents of a `CFGBlock` the `Stmt`'s are all `const` qualified and the `RecursiveASTVisitor` isn't.
+So, there will need to be a recursive function that _is_ `const` qualified (right now it's a function named `walkStmt`) that will do a recursive traversal of `Stmt` into CRAB CFG.
+3. The `assume` generation needs to be different.
+If there's a branch in block *A* and that branch calculates a bunch of intermediate stuff (say like, `f() < g()`) then the code for calculation needs to be in block *A* and the assumes need to be in terms of the temporaries produced by the calculation.